-The Georgetown University Summer College Immersion program is a three-week college prep program for rising high school seniors from the Cristo Rey Network and KIPP Foundation school systems.
+The Georgetown University Summer College Immersion Program (SCIP) is a three-week college prep program for rising high school seniors from the Cristo Rey Network and KIPP Foundation school systems and select schools, networks, and community based organizations.
 Designed for high-achieving students with aspirations to apply to the most selective colleges and universities, our program provides a transformational learning experience and an introduction to college life.

 - Learn from world-renowned Georgetown University faculty

 - Interact with mentors from similar backgrounds who share their first-hand experience on a college campus

 - Complete a video production project outlining success tips for future college-bound students

 - Participate in a SAT and ACT test prep workshop and take a practice test